dalyw01/Gatling_Learning/README.md

 Go into bin - `cd bin`

-Run the command for a quick example script already in the downloaded folder - `./gatling.sh`
+Run this command for a quick example script already in the downloaded folder - `./gatling.sh`

-It should start and load a series of menus to select a Gatling test to run, select 0 -
+It should start and load a series of menus to select a Gatling test to run, select `0` -

 ```
 GATLING_HOME is set to /Users/wdaly/Desktop/gatling-charts-highcharts-bundle-3.6.1